DevOps-HeadBangers/Milestone-2/README.md

 ###### Part 2

 Go to 'Publish Checkstyle analysis results' under 'Post Build Actions'.
-Click on 'Advanced' button and under the 'Status Thresholds' enter 2 for 'All Priorities' column so that the build will fail since we have 3 warnings given by checkstyle.
+Click on 'Advanced' button and under the 'Status Thresholds' enter 2 for 'All Priorities' column so that it fails the minimum analysis criteria since we have 3 warnings given by checkstyle.
+Hence, the build will fail.

+Click 'Apply' and 'Save' when done.
+Run the build.

+Following is the screencast for the capability:

 ![Capability 5_2](https://github.com/DevOps-HeadBangers/Milestone2/blob/master/GIFs/Cap5_2.gif)